weeeBox/mobile-system-design/topics/api-design-principles.md

 ## 7. Rate Limiting

-Protect your backend from abuse and spikes in traffic.
+**Do** protect your backend from abuse and spikes in traffic.
 Return appropriate headers so the client knows their limits.

 *   `X-RateLimit-Limit`: The number of allowed requests in the current period.
 *   `X-RateLimit-Remaining`: The number of remaining requests in the current period.